Sophomore Year - Connect

 Talk with advisors and faculty in academic departments that interest you

-Advisors and faculty in are happy to provide you with additional information about courses and potential careers.
+Advisors and faculty are happy to provide you with additional information about courses and potential careers.
 Sample questions to ask:

 - What are the courses typically like?